finn-prins/Scientific-Data-Analysis-Project/README.md

 # Hypothesis:
 # Null hypothesis: There is no impact of Twitter  posts by individuals with over one million followers on the Bitcoin price movements.
-# Alternative Hypothesis: There is an impact of Twitter posts by individuals with over one million followers on the Bitcoin price movements/
+# Alternative Hypothesis: There is an impact of Twitter posts by individuals with over one million followers on the Bitcoin price movements